PinchOfData/germaingauthier/index.md

 ### About me

-I'm currently a PhD candidate at the [Center for Research in Economics and Statistics (CREST)](http://crest.science/) and a doctoral affiliate at the [Institute for Public Policies (IPP)](https://www.ipp.eu/).
+I'm a PhD candidate at the [Center for Research in Economics and Statistics (CREST)](http://crest.science/) and a doctoral affiliate at the [Institute for Public Policies (IPP)](https://www.ipp.eu/).
 I work under the supervision of [Alessandro Riboni](https://sites.google.com/site/alessandroriboni/).

 I visited the Center for Data Science, Law and Economics at ETH Zürich for the academic year 2020-2021, invited by [Elliott Ash](https://elliottash.com/).

-I study topics related to political economy, applied econometrics, and computational linguistics.
+I study topics related to political economy, econometrics, and computational linguistics.

 I am also an active developer of [relatio](https://github.com/elliottash/narrative-nlp), a python package to mine narrative statements from large text corpora.